 When I compared the quality of the products with the products in India that were Made in China, there was a huge difference in quality.
 This brought the reality to surface that the goods sent to India from China are usually not the same quality as I saw in Australia.

 6. Everyone cannot be a Friend

 I met a lot of people while doing my postgraduation as my batchmates.
 But there were only a handful of them that became friends.
 A lot of them ended up saying I was too mysterious, or I was too selfish to help.
-Some called me arrogant, and some judged me and said I never helped anyone.
+Some called me arrogant, and some judged me.

 I have an introverted personality because of which it takes me time to open up.
 Probably, that could be the reason why I might have come across as arrogant.
 But that had never happened earlier.
 I have changed 5 schools because of my dad’s transferable job, and in every school, everyone would be a friend.
 In fact, that was the case while doing my bachelors also.
 But it was different in Australia.